-This is where the “VM” bit comes from – they are “versatile monitors” that you can use as production-style monitors with totally flat frequencies response, or to suit two room types, or to approximate what your music may sound like in as club.
+This is where the “VM” bit comes from – they are “versatile monitors” that you can use as production-style monitors with totally flat frequency response, or to suit two room types, or to approximate what your music may sound like in a club.

 Yes, it sounds a bit gimmicky, but there is something in it.
 Eats Everything famously has stated he now produces music on a club system because he wants to feel that “club thump” (although most of us can’t afford the sound-proofed room to do that in!), and the idea here is that as a DJ, you can set these for more of a bass-heavy, club feel, or as a producer, you can set them to be truer.

 Learn to DJ with Digital DJ Tips: The Complete DJ Course

 For some, the whole idea of this is anathema: monitors should reproduce what you put into them, flat.
 For others, it’s all part of the fun: KRK even has an app that lets you tune its speakers.
 Pioneer has gone for a kind-of half-way house, which I suspect will be enough for many people.